General liability insurance vs. business owner's policies: what's the difference?

 On the other hand, these two types of insurance are also quite similar.
 Both cover damages based on bodily harm, damage to property, damage to your business’s reputation, and advertising damages.
 Both policies also allow for upgrades, or the addition of other policies to strengthen your risk mitigation strategies.
 These could be policies like worker’s compensation or product liability insurance.

-Think about what kind of risks your business would likely face.
+Think about what kind of risks your business is likely to face.
 If it is unlikely that someone could be injured while using equipment, then maybe selecting a policy that has lower coverage amounts for bodily injury damages may make sense.
-However, a caveat is needed.
-You also need to think ahead about the kinds of work you plan to do in the near future.
-Rather than going through multiple policies in a short time frame (and many fees) choosing a policy that reflects the trajectory of your business is much wiser.

 To conclude, here is a short recap of the two major types of insurance: